open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-rp3-installation.md

 If you have completed [the on-boarding steps](#!pages/vi/vi-first-steps.md) as part of the Virtual Intern program then you have all of the skills and knowledge needed to complete an installation of Bell-Apps on a Raspberry Pi.

-Note: Although Bell-Apps will run on any hardware, we design for the RPi as it represents the most affordable option for delivering content and services.
+Note: Although Bell-Apps will run on any hardware, we designed it for the RPi as it represents the most affordable option for delivering content and services.

 This installation guide is tailored for the RPi 3.
 It will configure the RPi to run a local Wi-Fi network that can serve content without a router.